 When it comes to understanding Pinterest analytics, the metrics can be somewhat confusing for beginners.
 Some marketers will also be disappointed to see they still have no followers, their monthly views are low, or lower than they were previously.

 Don’t fret!
-First and foremost, the number of Pinterest followers you have or do not have is not a reliable indicator of the performance of your pins or Pinterest marketing strategies.
+First and foremost, the number of Pinterest followers you have or do not have is not a reliable indicator of the performance of your pins or Pinterest strategy.
 Anyone can view your pins whether they follow you or not.
 Since Pinterest is a search engine, it is better to focus on Pinterest SEO and ranking in search rather than increasing monthly views and followers.
 It can be difficult not to focus on that monthly view count that is publicly visible on your profile, but it’s really ok to ignore this number.

 The Pinterest Metrics That Really Do Matter